nchokoev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess all 10 traffic signs, which gives an accuracy of 100%.
+The achieved accuracy of this data set (1.0) is better to the one of the test data set (0.94).
+The reason, probably is the fact that fewer and better images are used...

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

+For all the input images, the model is 100% certain of the correct prediction.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?